WPXM-TV

-WPXM-TV (channel 35) is a television station in Miami, Florida, United States, airing programming from the Ion Television network.
-It is owned and operated by the Ion Media subsidiary of the E. W. Scripps Company alongside CW affiliate WSFL-TV (channel 39), also licensed to Miami.
+WPXM-TV (channel 35) is a television station in Miami, Florida, United States, serving as the market's Ion Television outlet.
+It is owned and operated by the Ion Media subsidiary of the E. W. Scripps Company alongside independent station WSFL-TV (channel 39).
 WPXM-TV's offices are located on Northwest 14th Street in Sunrise, and its transmitter is located in Andover, Florida.

 History

 The station first signed on the air in October 1992 as WMLB-TV.
 Originally operating as an independent station, the station changed its call letters to WDLP-TV in January 1993, before changing it again to WCTD in December of that year.
 Channel 35 was acquired by Paxson Communications in 1997.
 Shortly after the sale was finalized, the station became an affiliate of the Infomall TV Network (inTV), which carried an infomercial format.
 On August 31, 1998, the station's call letters were changed to WPXM-TV; that same date, the station became a charter owned-and-operated station of Pax TV (now Ion).

 From 2002 through the 2005 season, WPXM was the flagship broadcast station of the Florida Marlins (now the Miami Marlins), whose games also aired on then-sister station WPXP-TV in West Palm Beach.